Quantifying the value of transient voltage sources: Model for transient voltage source: The states

-where $\Delta f$ is the frequency bandwidth being sampled, which can be thought of as a setting in an oscilloscope.
-(Strictly speaking, Eq.~\eqref{eq:Johnson-Nyquist} is an approximation that leads to a diverging variance in $\Delta f$ and more generally the Planck distribution should be used~\cite{Johnson1928}.)
+where $\Delta f$ is the frequency bandwidth being sampled, which can be thought of as a setting in an oscilloscope and $k_B$ is Boltzmann's constant.
+The subscript $T$ in $R_T$ and $V_T$ indicates that this is the resistance of a thermal resistor and the voltage across that resistor respectively.
+[Strictly speaking, Eq.~\eqref{eq:Johnson-Nyquist} is an approximation that leads to a variance that diverges in $\Delta f$ and more generally the Planck distribution should be used~\cite{Johnson1928}.]
 Such thermal resistors are depicted in Fig.~\ref{fig:gaussian}.
 There may moreover be Gaussian noise that comes not from a thermal process, but e.g.\ due to a variety of factors giving rise to Gaussian noise via the (Lindeberg) central limit theorem for independent random variables~\footnote{For the Lindeberg central limit theorem see e.g.\ \url{https://www.stat.berkeley.edu/users/pitman/s205f02/lecture10.pdf}}.
 In this case, we may interpret the variance of the source voltage as giving rise to an {\em effective} temperature of the noise.
-For many practical energy harvesting applications, the genuinely thermal noise is indeed insignificant.
-A 10k$\Omega$ resistor at room temperature has an open-circuit RMS voltage of 1.3$\mu$V, measured with a bandwidth of 10 kHz~\cite{horowitz1989art} whereas the output of hand-sized harvesters is often of the order of Volts or higher.
+For many practical energy-harvesting applications, the genuinely thermal noise is indeed insignificant.
+A $10k\Omega$ resistor at room temperature has an open-circuit rms voltage of $1.3\mu$V, measured with a bandwidth of $10$ kHz~\cite{horowitz1989art} whereas the output of hand-sized harvesters is often of the order of volts or higher.
 Thus for many applications of the results here we expect any noteworthy Gaussian noise not to be thermal and the variance thus to be associated with an {\em effective} temperature.

-If the generating model is {\em a priori} not known, one may rather repeat the experiment many, say $n$ times to build up a set $\{\vec{\mc{V}}_k\}_{k=1}^n$, assume it is generated by a distribution within a family of models, and match the data to the `best' model within that family via the maximum likelihood method, as described in~\ref{sec:model}.
+If the generating model is {\em a priori} not known, one may rather repeat the experiment many, say $n$ times to build up a set $\{\vec{\mc{V}}_k\}_{k=1}^n$, assume it is generated by a distribution within a family of models, and match the data to the `best' model within that family via the maximum-likelihood method, as described in~Appendix \ref{sec:model}.

-In line with the above, we represent states (of the source) as 2-tuples ($p(\vec{\mc{V}})$, $R_s$) where $\vec{\mc{V}}$ is the finite-dimensional voltage-time series for the internal source voltage $V_s$, and $R_s$ the internal resistance.
-We assume, as described and motivated above, that $p(\vec{\mc{V}})$ corresponds to a Fourier series signal with (AWGN) Gaussian noise.

 We take any resistor with resistance $R$ at ambient temperature $T$ to be a {\em free state}.
-All other voltage sources, including resistors at other temperatures, are taken as non-free states.
+All other voltage sources, including resistors at other temperatures, are taken as nonfree states.